Class: Anti-inflammatory Agents, Miscellaneous

 Crisaborole Dosage and Administration

-Apply a thin layer twice daily to affected areas.1
+Apply evenly as a thin layer to affected areas of skin.

 Cautions for Crisaborole

-Known hypersensitivity to crisaborole or any component of the formulation.1
+Known hypersensitivity to crisaborole or any ingredient in the formulation.

 Common Adverse Effects